-When I refer to a “probate case”, I am talking about any situation where someone has died and now someone else is talking to me about it.
+When I refer to a “probate case”, I’m talking about any situation where someone has died and now someone else has contacted me as a lawyer.

 In these situations there are 3 main areas I ask questions about.
 I can’t think of a situation where these questions would not be asked.
-Asking these questions helps me figure out what may need to be done, helps me analyze possible scenarios, and helps me decide whether (and on what basis) I would consider getting involved.
+Asking these questions figure out what may need to be done, helps us analyze possible scenarios, and helps decide whether (and on what basis) we would consider getting involved.
 Here are the 3 questions….

 1. IS THERE A WILL?